The Ultimate Guide to Instagram Reels

 And, while we aren’t sure how the Instagram Reels algorithm works just yet, it’s a good idea to use hashtags and descriptive captions to let Instagram know what you’re talking about.

-New to Reels with only two videos, Jonak Paris, a french footwear company, uses Reels to showcase their new summer collection in a fun creative way.
+New to Reels with only two videos, Jonak Paris, a french footwear company, uses Reels to showcase their new collection in a fun creative way.

 Looking to optimize your Instagram Stories strategy this year?
 Take our free 45-minute Instagram Stories course to learn how to design beautiful stories and capitalize on all the latest features.